 National Tax History Research Center

 The National Tax History Research Center was established at Ole Miss in 1987, when the Academy of Accounting Historians selected the university as the site to house the collection that had been donated by E. Louis Raverta, a Massachusetts CPA.
 The center was dedicated in 1988 with a conference to honor the 75th anniversary of the 16th amendment to the U.S. Constitution.
 Many items in the collection were donated by P.K.
 Seidman, who had used the materials in co-authoring the classic Seidman’s Legislative History of the Income Tax.
 The Academy of Accounting Historians cosponsors the center along with the Patterson School of Accountancy.
 Scholars from throughout the world have studied at the center, and grants are available to researchers who wish to use the center.
-View a listing of most of the items in the National Tax History Research Center.

 National EDP Auditing Archival Center